bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/mev/faqs.md

 ### 4. Who can become the builder?

-   BNBChain is a permission-less ecosystem, anyone who implements the standard builder API could be the BNBChain validator.
+   BNBChain is a permission-less ecosystem, anyone who implements the standard builder API could be the BNBChain builder.

 ### 5. Where can I find the BNBChain builders information?
    You can find the BNBChain builders through a public